graphsense/graphsense-dashboard/README.md

 A Web dashboard for interactive cryptocurrency analysis.

+**ATTENTION:** Both production and development setup need a never expiring access token at build time.
+Please generate one first as described in the REST service README.md.

 ## Development setup

 You need to have [NodeJS][nodejs] installed.
 It comes with [NPM][npm],